matt-ewan-laws/mdel/content/projects/dnd-in-a-tin.md

 ## How do I get this?

 I don't actually have anything to sell right now.
-[See below](#character-sheet) for the character sheet.
+[See here](#character-sheet) for the character sheet.

 The rest you'll have to purchase for yourself.

+Which I get is a pain as most of these things make sense buying in bulk.
+So it might be worth it talking to your group and all pitching in to get a set.

+If you're in the UK and really want to get this, DM me on [Mastodon](https://dice.camp/@hedgepig) and we'll see what I can do.

 ## Details